andreyt98/andreyt98/README.md

 <h1 align="center"> Hi!
 I'm Andrey! 😀</h1>
-<p>I'm a computer engineering student and a web development passionate!</p>
+<p>I'm a computer engineering student and a web development passionate, focused on building web applications using best software development practices, Object Oriented Programming, MVC and layered architectures, agile methodologies, React, ASP.NET, C# and SQL.</p>

 Connect with me on [Linkedin](https://linkedin.com/in/andrey-torrente) <br>
 See some of my projects on my [Portfolio](https://andrey-torrente.web.app)